 Mood swings are a natural and unavoidable part of life.
 Everyone experiences them and they are often due to an imbalance of neurotransmitters (chemicals that transmit signals throughout the brain), certain medical conditions, or significant life events.

-Mood imbalance, or mood swings, are a very common occurrence during the menopausal period, with approximately 25% of women experiencing some psychological distress.1 Between 15-50% of women report low mood and depression, up to 70% of women report irritability, and between 40 and 50% of women report anxiety and insomnia during menopause.2
+Mood imbalance, or mood swings, are a very common occurrence during the menopausal period, with approximately 25% of women experiencing some psychological distress.1 Up to 70% of women report irritability during perimenopause, while up to nearly a third (31.6%) were classified as having depression.2

 Unfortunately, the psychological aspects to menopause are less well defined, and so are more difficult to diagnose and treat in comparison to physical symptoms.
 Nonetheless, there are now an increasing number of ways to tackle mood fluctuations.